ddeli/demo_todo_app_node_express/README.md

 This is a yet non-persistent implementation of a ToDo list for demo and learning purpose.

-The app in this repo is deployed at [https://demo-todo-list-node-express.onrender.com/](https://demo-todo-list-node-express.onrender.com/).
+The app in this repo is deployed at [https://demo-todo-list-node-express.onrender.com/](https://demo-todo-list-node-express.onrender.com/) with a free instance of Render.

 ## Deployment